Home

 • 1/4 cup parsley, finely chopped

-• Assorted crackers or better - artisan bread with a tray of fruits and veggies
+• Assorted crackers and/or artisan bread with a side tray of fruits and veggies

 Instructions: